wsp-sag/network_wrangler/README.md

 pip install network-wrangler
 pytest -s -m travis
 ```

+Network wrangler can be installed in several ways depending on the user's needs.
+Installing from github is the simplest method and is appropriate when the user does not anticipate needing to update network wrangler.
+An update will require rebuilding the network wrangler environment.
+Installing from clone is slightly more involved and requires the user to have a git manager on their machine, but permits the user to install network wrangler with the `-e`, edit, option so that their network wrangler installation can be updated through pulling new commits from the network wrangler repo without a full reinstallation.

 ### From GitHub
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Network Wrangler from the source on GitHub.